Rubber Fetish

 Cultural & subcultural evolution

 The interest organised itself into a distinct subculture across the twentieth century.
-By the 1920s–30s rubber and latex play were already documented in correspondence magazines such as London Life.
-The designer John Sutcliffe, whose weatherproof biker clothing led to the first rubber catsuit, became central to a 1950s–60s revival and founded the influential fetish magazine AtomAge.
-Mainstream visibility grew with Diana Rigg's leather and rubber looks in The Avengers.
-The 1980s saw the launch of Skin Two, which chronicled the emerging fetish-club scene, alongside specialist titles such as Shiny, Marquis, and Rubberist.
-From the 1970s onward the look's recurrence in club, punk, and music subcultures broadened and partly normalised it, while dedicated makers, events, and codes of etiquette gave rubberists a durable shared identity.
+By the 1920s–30s rubber and mackintosh play were already documented in correspondence magazines such as London Life.
+The British designer John Sutcliffe registered his fetish-wear label AtomAge in 1957 as a maker of weatherproofs for women pillion riders, issued his first catalogue in 1965, and in 1972 expanded it into the AtomAge magazine, which ran through 1980 and became the underground reference for leather, rubber, and vinyl wear.
+His studio helped shape the sleek catsuits Diana Rigg wore as Emma Peel in The Avengers, though the show used leather and PVC rather than rubber.
+The 1980s saw the launch of Skin Two, which chronicled the emerging fetish-club scene, alongside specialist titles such as Marquis.
+From the 1970s onward the look's recurrence in club, punk, and music subcultures broadened and partly normalised it, while dedicated makers, events, and codes of etiquette gave rubberists a durable shared identity, documented in Wikipedia's account of rubber and PVC fetishism.

 In practice